google/styleguide/pyguide.md

 Circular dependencies that are caused by typing are code smells.
 Such code is a good candidate for refactoring.
-Although technically it is possible to keep circular dependencies, the [build system](#typing-build-deps) will not let you do so because each module has to depend on the other.
+Although technically it is possible to keep circular dependencies, various build systems will not let you do so because each module has to depend on the other.

 Replace modules that create circular dependency imports with `Any`.
 Set an [alias](#typing-aliases) with a meaningful name, and use the real type name from